 Residence Hall Student Government.
 The resident hall student government structure functions on two levels to assess and meet the needs of the residents on campus.
 First, every residence hall council is comprised of representatives from each floor living unit.
-It deals not only with the issues. policies and projects, but also with social, educational, and cultural programming according to the needs and interests of students in the halls.
+It deals not only with the issues, policies and projects, but also with social, educational, and cultural programming according to the needs and interests of students in the halls.
 Second, each residence hall sends representatives to the master level student government, the Inter-Residence Hall Council (IRHC) and its two sub-committees. the Developmental Programming Council (DPC) and the Hall Improvements Committee (HIC).
 These three groups coordinate the efforts of the eight residence hall governments.

 Food Service.
 Meals prepared in dining halls are served cafeteria style.
 University food staff plan menus that give proper emphasis to nutrition, quality and quantity.
 At least two choices of main courses, including a vegetarian entree, a salad bar and desserts are offered at noon and evening meals.
 Special diets or menus are not provided.
 Three meals a day are served Monday through Saturday.
-Breakfast and dinner are served on Sundays and offical University holidays.
+Breakfast and dinner are served on Sundays and official University holidays.
+East Campus residents may arrange for a 15 meals per week.
+Likewise, residents in Turner Hall and Lawrenson Hall (the latter reserved for upperclass students) are offered their choice of several meal plans.
 No refunds are made for meals missed.
 Additional servings of most items are available at all meals.

 Contracts.
-Each reservation and assignment in all residence halls is available only on a contract basis for the school year (Fall, Winter and Spring Quarters), or for the remaining portions of the school year for students entering after the beginning of Fall Quarter.
-Separate contracts for Summer Quarter housing are available.
-Room reservations for the next school year are made at the end of winter term for students already on campus who wish to return to the residence halls.
-In all except Turner and Lawrenson Halls, room and meals are included.
-Apartment hall residents as well as students living off campus may contract individually for meals at adjacent dining facilities on either a full or partial board plan.
-Optional meal contracts are for one quarter and may be renewed each quarter.
+Each residence hall reservation and assignment is provided on a contract basis for the entire academic year (Fall, Winter and Spring Quarters), or for the remainder of the academic year for those who contract anytime after the first day of Fall Quarter.
+Separate contracts for Summer Quarter housing also are available.
+Room reservations for the next school year are made at the end of the winter term for students already on campus who wish to reside in our residence halls during the following academic year.

-Generally, students are not permitted to terminate a contract unless they withdraw from the University or marry after entering the contractual agreement.
-The contract is binding throughout the full academic year.
+Generally, single students are not permitted to terminate a contract unless they withdraw from the University or marry after entering the contractual agreement.
 In exceptional cases, where a student's circumstances have radically changed after entering the contract, the student may petition the area Assistant Director of Housing for release.
 Obligations to the terms and conditions of the contract do not terminate until the University has officially approved a petition for release from the contract.